Frequently asked questions

 How much does laser cutting cost?

 Laser cutting was considered an expensive print finish, with the improvements in technology projects can be completed faster than they once could so the costs are far less prohibitive.
-We base our costs on the complexity of your design so there is no easy answer to that question, you send the artwork and idea of quantity and we’ll run a test and let you know.
+We base our laser cutting costs on the complexity of your design so there is no easy answer to that question, you send the artwork and idea of quantity and we’ll run a test and let you know.